-Temporary.
-A special purpose school that serves students with disabilities may be assigned a Temporary TEMPORARY status when (a) the special purpose school is in compliance with IDEA and relevant state regulations and (b) is accredited by the Southern Association of Colleges and Schools AdvancED or by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
+A special purpose school that serves students with disabilities may be assigned a TEMPORARY status when (a) the special purpose school is in compliance with IDEA and relevant state regulations and (b) is accredited by AdvancED or by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).

-A Temporary TEMPORARY status will expire twelve (12) months from the date that the Temporary TEMPORARY status was assigned and is not renewable.
-During the twelve-month period, the school may apply to the State Board of Education for an accreditation status.
+A TEMPORARY status will expire twelve (12) months from the date that the TEMPORARY status was assigned and is not renewable.
+During the twelve-month period, the school may apply to the State

+Board of Education for an accreditation status.

-Accredited ACCREDITED.
-A nonpublic school will be assigned an accredited ACCREDITED status when the school is in compliance with each of the applicable accreditation requirements and standards as described in this document.
+ACCREDITED.
+A nonpublic school will be assigned an ACCREDITED status when the school is in compliance with each of the applicable accreditation requirements and standards as described in this document.

-Advised ADVISED.
-A nonpublic school will be assigned an Advised ADVISED status the first year that the school fails to comply with all of the requirements as described in this document.
+ADVISED.
+A nonpublic school will be assigned an ADVISED status the first year that the school fails to comply with all of the requirements as described in this document.

-Probation PROBATION.
-A nonpublic school will be assigned a Probation PROBATION status if the school was assigned an Advised ADVISED status the previous school year and the nonpublic school has not taken corrective actions or has not resolved the process standard deficiencies that resulted in the Advised ADVISED status.
-The nonpublic school will be required to develop a corrective action plan Corrective Action Plan (CAP) to address the deficiencies.
-(See Accreditation Policy 3.2 2.4.2.)
+PROBATION.
+A nonpublic school will be assigned a PROBATION status if the school was assigned an ADVISED status the previous school year and the nonpublic school has not taken corrective actions or has not resolved the process standard deficiencies that resulted in the ADVISED status.
+The nonpublic school will be required to develop a Corrective Action Plan (CAP) to address the deficiencies.
+(See Accreditation Policy 2.4.2.)